heiswayi/heiswayi.nrird.com/_posts/2017-02-05-adding-line-numbers-to-code-block-layout-for-my-jekyll-site.md

 }
 ```

 If you want to try and play around with the demo, you can check my [CodePen here](http://codepen.io/heiswayi/pen/jyKYyg), but please note that the markdown in the CodePen does not have automatic code syntax-highlighting like GitHub Pages does for this Jekyll site.
+Have fun coding!